nv-vn/TelegraML/README.md

 ### What works?

+* File uploading
+* Inline replies
+* Custom keyboards
 * Most of the data types
 * Most of the methods
-* File uploading

 ### What doesn't?

 * No webhooks
-* Missing the 2.0 inline mode API changes
+* Missing some of the 2.0 inline mode API changes

 ### Implemented Types: